-Louisiana law on common marriage is not recognized for many reasons.
+Louisiana’s law on common marriage is not recognized for many reasons.
 States which allow for this arrangement require several conditions from people in this kind of relationship:

 • Spouses who are in this kind of relationship must both present themselves to other people on a regular basis as husband and wife.
 However, doing so will still not lead to the validity of common law marriages in Louisiana being recognized.

-• Both spouses must be able to legally marry, meaning that they are both of age, in good mental condition and not too closely related.
-However, meeting all of these requirements still not allow for a common law marriage in Louisiana to be recognized.
+• Both spouses must be able to legally marry, meaning that they are both of age, in good mental condition, and not too closely related.
+However, meeting all of these requirements still not allow for a common-law marriage in Louisiana to be recognized.

 Spouses who are involved in this kind of benefit are allowed all the same benefits as those who have a formal marriage certificate, such as filing joint tax returns.
-However, couples who wish to enter into common law marriages in Louisiana to take advantage of such rights will not be able to.
+However, couples who wish to enter into common-law marriages in Louisiana to take advantage of such rights will not be able to.

 While common law marriage in Louisiana is not an option for those who are already residents, the court system will generally recognize such an agreement if it has already been initiated in another state.

 Since common-law marriages in Louisiana will only be recognized if they were established in another state, a spouse who seeks alimony payments or couples who have minor children will need to establish the prior recognition of their status.

 Since common law marriage in Louisiana is not recognized, your property will not be automatically be inherited by a spouse.
 To ensure that your wishes regarding inheritances are respected, it is best to draft a will detailing how you wish for your assets to be divided.